brie100/medical-cost/README.md

 # medical-cost
-#A Machine Learning project + web development project ,
-using of a machine learning model to predict medical costs mount on Django deployed on heroku
+A Machine Learning project + web development project , using a machine learning model to predict medical costs, mounted on Django, deployed on heroku